Krimson/wundertheme/README.md

 # Wunderkit

-**Wunderkit** is an *opinionated* scaffolding starter kit for web development containing tools for building a great experience across many devices.
-A solid starting point for quickly scaffolding out a new project.
+**Wunderkit** is an *opinionated* scaffolding starter kit for web development, containing the tools you need for building a great experience across many devices.
+A solid starting point for anyone looking to quickly get up and running with their next project.

 ## Features